(part III - Vieux Lyon)

 During the Festival, a choreographed lighting display appears on the façade of the cathedral.

-After taking a picture of the Ahmad-like gargoyle, at Rue Saint-Etienne, at the back side of the cathedral you will see a small park (Jardin Archéologique), where the remnants of older churches (Saint-Ettiene and Sainte-Croix) are preserved.
+After taking a picture of the Ahmad-like gargoyle at Rue Saint-Etienne, you will see a small park at the backside of the cathedral (Jardin Archéologique) where the remnants of older churches (Saint-Ettiene and Sainte-Croix) are preserved.

 The sculptures of the saints underwent damages by the Protestants in 1562.
 From the 16th to the 18th century, the building had many architectural modifications, including the drilling of Gothic windows, the addition of a floor above the frieze, the transformation of the ground floor into shops, and the filling of certain arches.
 The current facade has a blind arcade overlaid with foliage, carried by small columns on pilasters.
 There are red bricks arranged in a geometrical way between the arcs and above.